 How do you make Strawberry Mimosas?

-Place the frozen strawberries, sugar, and about one cup of champagne, prosecco, brut, or sparkling wine in the blender.
+Place the frozen strawberries, sugar, and about one cup of champagne, prosecco, brut, or sparkling wine in the blender or food processor.
 Blend on high for a couple of minutes.
 Pour the champagne glass about halfway full of the strawberry mixture.
 Then finish filling the glass with chilled champagne, dry prosecco, brut, or sparkling wine.
-Give the mimosa a gentle short stir, and top the glass with a fresh strawberry that has been cut on the bottom to sit on the glass or a sprig of fresh mint.
+Give the mimosa a gentle short stir, and top the glass with a fresh strawberry, orange slices, or a sprig of fresh mint.

 Why I use frozen strawberries for Strawberry Mimosas?